AndyWright360/Milestone-Project-1/README.md

 </details>

 - The content displayed goes into further detail to elaborate on the virtual reality aspect offered.
 This is designed to entice the user by listing the options available.

 - The image is of an example customer having fun with a VR headset to further sell the idea of the enjoyment on offer.

-- The colour pallet of the image was altered to suit the colur scheme.
+- The colour pallet of the image was altered to suit the colour scheme.

 - Call-to-action buttons for 'Our Capsules!' and 'VR Lounge!' are present to offer additional navigation options to users wishing to learn more about these features.

 - Both buttons have a hover effect applied to indicate interactivity.

 #### **Become A Member**